Unix CLI as the Native Tool Interface for AI Agents¶

 Native structured returns |

-Where typed tools win: strongly-typed interactions, high-security environments needing parameter constraints, and multimodal processing (images, audio).
+Typed tools win for strongly-typed interactions, high-security environments that need parameter constraints, and multimodal processing (images, audio).

 The CodeAct paper (Wang et al., ICML 2024) shows executable code actions outperform JSON function calls by up to 20% success rate across 17 LLMs — though CodeAct uses Python as the action space, not shell.
 Manus itself integrates dozens of tools in production — not a single tool.